DataDog/documentation/content/en/tracing/trace_collection/admission_controller.md

 | `false`          | `admission.datadoghq.com/enabled=false` | No        |

 ## Configure the Tracer from a Different Registry
-You may pyll the APM library from a different registry using the `DD_ADMISSION_CONTROLLER_AUTO_INSTRUMENTATION_CONTAINER_REGISTRY` environment variable in the Datadog Cluster Agent.
+You may pull the APM library from a different registry using the `DD_ADMISSION_CONTROLLER_AUTO_INSTRUMENTATION_CONTAINER_REGISTRY` environment variable in the Datadog Cluster Agent.

 The default value is set to `grc.io/datadoghq`.
 The supported values are `docker.io/datadog` and `public.ecr.aws/datadog`.